SharifAmit/CalDenoise/README.md

 conda activate ./4conda
 ```

-after activate Conda env, you can re-run the corresponding run script
+after activating the Conda env, you can re-run the corresponding run script

 Now, Calcium denoise should be up and running on your machine!